SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 \subsubsection{Pose Estimation Module}

 The filtered fusion features are brought into pose estimation module.
-In this module, there exist a LSTM network and a FC layer.
-The LSTM network integrates the filtered multi fusion features $\mathbf{z_{i,i\in{0\cdots n-1} }}$ in one sequence window, sequence length is $n$.
-We set the hidden layer nodes in LSTM network to 1024 and the high-level output features $\mathbf{ \bar{z}_{i}}$ dimension to 2048.
+In this module, there exist a LSTM network and a FC layer. {The Long Short-Term Memory (LSTM) network integrates the multi-filtered fusion features $\mathbf{z_{i}}$.
+Within a single window, there are n-1 fusion features present since every pair of adjacent frames generates a fusion feature.} We set the hidden layer nodes in LSTM network to 1024 and the high-level output features $\mathbf{ \bar{z}_{i}}$ dimension to 2048.
 After the LSTM network, we use a dropout layer with a coefficient of 0.2 to further prevent the possibility of over-fitting.
-We subsequently send the high-level output features to the FC layer to obtain 6-DOF relative poses $\mathbf{T^{i+1}_{i}}$.
+We subsequently send the high-level output features to the FC layer to obtain 6-DOF relative poses $\mathbf{T^{i+1}_{i}}$ {between adjacent two frames.}